0Ankit0/LMS/docs/02-Database-Schema.md

 ## User Management

+This section details the database tables related to user accounts and their management throughout the student lifecycle, from initial registration to ongoing activity and relationships.

 ### `Users` (IdentityUser)

-Stores user account information, extending the default ASP.NET Core IdentityUser.
+Stores core user account information, extending the default ASP.NET Core IdentityUser.
+Role-specific properties are stored in dedicated tables (`Students`, `Instructors`, `Parents`).

 | Field | Type | Description | Validation Rules & Constraints |
 | --- | --- | --- | --- |